 Partnership working and work engagement in NHS Scotland

 Partnership working in NHS Scotland has been crucial to employment relations for more than two decades and has recently been required to pivot towards health and social care integration, and contribute to responses to the COVID19 crisis.
 Research by the University of Strathclyde in partnership with NHS Scotland has assessed the impact of Partnership arrangements; and how they set the context for employee engagement strategies across the NHS and care.

-At our upcoming webinar, Patricia Findlay Director at the Scottish Centre for Employment Research at the University of Strathclyde highlight key takeaways from more than a decade worth of research into partnership working in the NHS and care sector and consider the future of partnership working post Covid-19.
-She will be joined by Shirley Rogers, Director of Organisational Readiness at Scottish Government.
-Shirley will share her lived experience of partnership working and provide practical insight on the “how” of implementing such an approach from her years as NHS Scotland Chief People Officer and Scottish Government Workforce and Strategy Director.
+Professor Patricia Findlay Director at the Scottish Centre for Employment Research at the University of Strathclyde highlights key takeaways from more than a decade worth of research into partnership working in the NHS and care sector and considers the future of partnership working post Covid-19.
+She is joined by Shirley Rogers, Director of Organisational Readiness at Scottish Government.
+Shirley shares her lived experience of partnership working and provide practical insight on the “how” of implementing such an approach from her years as NHS Scotland Chief People Officer and Scottish Government Workforce and Strategy Director.

 Inclusive leadership in the NHS – in conversation with Roger Kline

-In this session, Richard Saundry of the Centre for Decent Work at the University of Sheffield will be talking to Roger Kline, Research Fellow at Middlesex Business School about his extensive work in the NHS around the development of inclusive leadership.
-Roger will outline the case for more inclusive approaches to leadership and management and the practical steps that NHS organisations and those in other sectors can take to make this a reality.
+Professor Richard Saundry of the Centre for Decent Work at the University of Sheffield talks to Roger Kline, Research Fellow at Middlesex Business School about his extensive work in the NHS around the development of inclusive leadership.
+Roger outlines the case for more inclusive approaches to leadership and management and the practical steps that NHS organisations and those in other sectors can take to make this a reality.

 Values-based Recruitment in Adult Social Care